Avon, Seine-et-Marne: Demographics

-The inhabitants are called the Avonnais.
+The inhabitants are called Avonnais in French.

 Places of interest

 The main attraction in the town is the old, Romanesque church of St. Pierre, where the 18th-century French mathematician Étienne Bézout was buried.
 Another historically relevant place is the Prieuré des Basses Loges, where Georges Gurdjieff lived and taught in the early twenties; he is buried in the town cemetery, along with writer Katherine Mansfield who died of tuberculosis while attending his teachings.

 Transportation

 Avon is served by the Fontainebleau-Avon station on the Transilien Paris – Lyon.